textpattern/textpattern.github.io/tags/images.md

 <txp:images category="mammals, birds" thumbnail="1" />
 ~~~

-All images in the named categories that have thumbnails assigned to them are displayed.
+All images in the named categories that have custom thumbnails assigned to them are displayed.

 ~~~ html
 <txp:images thumbnail="1" />
 ~~~

-All images that have thumbnails assigned to them are displayed.
+All images that have custom thumbnails assigned to them are displayed.

 ~~~ html
 <txp:images thumbnail="0" />